 It is a fact that some foods will be slightly compromised in terms of moisture or flavour by thorough cooking right to the core, but the need to make food safe must take priority over all other considerations.
 The number one rule when preparing food for people on-board your ship: it must be safe and fit for consumption.

-Cooking food until the core temperature is 75°c or above will ensure that harmful bacteria are destroyed.
+Cooking food until the core temperature is 75°c and maintaining it at 75°C for a few minutes (or above 75°C) will ensure that harmful bacteria are destroyed.
 However many professional catering operations state the desired target of 80°C to ensure there has been sufficient cooking to make the food safe.

 The Danger Zone Thermometer